 Dawood Hussein al-Marhoon and Abdullah Hasan al-Zaher were arrested on 22 May and 3 March 2012, when they were aged 17 and 16 respectively.
 They were sentenced to death by the SCC in Riyadh in October 2014 on similar charges, which included taking part in anti-government protests, carrying out an armed robbery, and “participating in killing of police officers by making and using Molotov cocktails to attack them.”
 They too claimed to have been tortured and forced to “confess”.

 “Saudi Arabia’s record when it comes to sentencing people to death after deeply flawed legal proceedings is utterly shameful.
-The death penalty is often arbitrarily applied after blatantly unfair trials,” said James Lynch.
+The death penalty is often arbitrarily applied after blatantly unfair trials,” said Amnesty International press office.